-In fiscal year 2011, the SCFC's Forest Inventory and Analysis (FIA) program completed 628 FIA plots.
-The US Forest Service - Southern Research Station completed 91 plots, consisting of 54 nonforest plots identified in the office and not sent to SCFC field crews, 37 plots that were classified as census water (bodies of water 4.5 acres in size or linear water features \geq 200 feet in width).
-The FIA program completed data collection on one Panel (20% of the entire sample plot locations) and has completed 61% of the fifth Panel of data collection.
-The FIA program completed 2 product utilization studies on active logging operations across the state to develop factors for logging residues, logging damage, and utilization of the unmerchantable portion of harvested trees.
-These were the remaining product utilization studies to be collected for the Cycle 10 inventory.
-In addition to the standard FIA plot grid, 50 FIA plots were installed on the John C. Calhoun Experimental Forest and 50 FIA plots were installed on the Santee Experimental Forest.
+In fiscal year 2012, the SCFC's FIA program completed 566 FIA plots.
+The US Forest Service - Southern Research Station completed 76 plots, consisting of 48 non-forest plots identified in the office and not sent to SCFC field crews, 25 plots that were classified as census water (bodies of water 4.5 acres in size or linear water features ≥ 200 feet in width) and 3 plots that were collected by US Forest Service - Southern Research Station Quality Assurance staff.
+The FIA program completed data collection on the last Panel (20% of the entire sample plot locations) of the Cycle 10 inventory and has completed 55% of the first Panel of data collection for the Cycle 11 inventory.
+The FIA program completed 16 product utilization studies on active logging operations across SC to develop factors for logging residues, logging damage, and utilization of the unmerchantable portion of harvested trees to determine rates of over and under utilization.
+These were the first product utilization studies to be collected for the Cycle 11 inventory.
+In addition to the standard FIA plot grid, 39 national forest intensification plots were installed on the Francis Marion and Sumter National Forests.

-The South Carolina Forestry Commission FIA program is 92% complete with the 10th inventory of the state through Fiscal Year 2011 under the National FIA plot design.
-Of the 13 southern states, South Carolina was the first state to complete the 8th inventory (2001) and the 9th inventory (2006).
-Subsequently, South Carolina was the first state in the Southern Region to initiate the 10th inventory.
+The SCFC FIA program is 11% complete with the 11th inventory of the state through Fiscal Year 2012 under the National FIA plot design.
+Of the 13 southern states, SC was the first state to complete the 8th inventory (2001), the 9th inventory (2006), and the 10th inventory (2011).
+Subsequently, SC was the first state in the nation to initiate the 11th inventory.

 The FIA program is currently fully staffed with three two-person crews in strategic locations across the state.
-If funding and staffing remain constant, expected completion of the 10th inventory is December, 2011.
-Data for the 9th inventory is available online and the published report, by the US Forest Service
+If funding and staffing remain constant, expected completion of the first Panel of the 11th inventory is December 2012.
+Data for the 10th inventory is available online and the published report, by the US Forest Service - Southern Research Station, is expected to be released in late 2012 or early 2013.